dom-void/onchair/README.md

-# onchair
+# sit on chair

-Sit On Chair site
+This repository contains Sit On Chair site construction